helsing-ai/atmosphere/docs/src/getting-started/schema.md

 # Define your Schema

 To make use of Atmosphere, you must define your schema in a way that Atmosphere can understand it.
-To do so, you use Rust structs augmented with the [`Schema`] derive macro and some metadata which tells it how to map it to SQL.
+To do so, you use Rust structs augmented with the [`table`] attribute macro and some metadata which tells it how to map it to SQL.

 Here is an example of what such a schema might look like if you are storing users and posts in a database.